loader image

 Real-Time Append

-Real-time append uses the following process:
+A real-time append uses the following process:

 1. A customer visits your—or your client’s—location or website and provides identifying information (such as their name or contact information).

-2. Through the use of an application programming interface (API), the database and the data provider’s system can transmit information almost instantaneously.
+2. Through the use of an application programming interface (API), the database and the data provider’s system transmit information almost instantaneously.

 3. The predefined data attributes that you’ve chosen to append are added to that contact record in your database.

+To illustrate this further, consider the following example.
 Let’s say you’re working with a retirement community that offers resort-style senior living across multiple states.

 Consumers inquire about living in the community via its website.
-As they do, real-time append adds a predefined set of demographic data (age, home market value, income, marital status, net worth, occupation, religion) to the information that’s submitted through the contact form.
+As they do, a real-time append adds a predefined set of demographic data (age, home market value, income, marital status, net worth, occupation, religion) to the information submitted through the contact form.
 The retirement community can then use this demographic information to create a buyer profile and make appropriate property recommendations to the unique consumer who submitted the form.

 Demographic Data